tangollama/cis411_lab0/labreports/LAB_FELDMAN.md

 https://docs.google.com/drawings/d/1amICOGRvqSiRTOhNTL_8t3MmSojMFRfK8WRidiYwxiA/edit?usp=sharing
 Step 4: Setup a Continuous Integration configuration What is the .circleci/config.yml doing?
+It is error checking the commit to see if the commit is going to cause errors for the project.
+I think.
 What do the various sections on the config file do?
 When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+It shows that the blends well with the
 If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
 Step 5: Merging the feature branch
 The output of my git commit log